nicoguaro/solidspy_uels/README.rst

         :alt: Documentation Status

-This repository contain User Elements that are not part (yet) of S
+This repository contain User Elements that are not part (yet) of SolidsPy_.

 * Free software: MIT license